-We also considered those other laws and regulations that have a direct impact on the preparation of the financial statements, such as the Building Societies Act 1986 and UK tax legislation.
+We also considered those other laws and regulations that have a direct impact on the preparation of the annual accounts, such as the Building Societies Act 1986 and UK tax legislation.

-In addition, we evaluated the Directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to impairment of loss and advances to customers (as described in the "Key audit matters" section of our report).
+In addition, we evaluated the Directors' and management's incentives and opportunities for fraudulent manipulation of the annual accounts. including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance and management bias through judgements and assumptions in significant accounting estimates.